Two Tulsa-connected films vying for different best film awards at Golden Globes

 “Mank,” which led all films in nominations, was written by Jack Fincher, a Central High School alum and former Tulsa World reporter.
 The father of director David Fincher, Jack Fincher died in 2003.
-Among “Mank” nominations: best screenplay, best director, best actor (Gary Oldman), best supporting actress (Amanda Seyfried), best score and best dramatic film.
+Among six nominations for “Mank:” Best screenplay, best director, best actor (Gary Oldman), best supporting actress (Amanda Seyfried), best score and best film.

 And, as strange as this sounds, a movie filmed in and around Tulsa is a nominee in the category of best foreign language film.